nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Opening a social media platform with prefilled message:
     1. Prerequisites: List all `Persons` using the `list` command.
 Multiple `Persons` in the list.
     2. Test case: `open 1 wa/ m/Hello World`<br>
-        Expected: The first `Person`'s whatsapp account is opened in the app with the message `Hello World`.
-Assuming the first `Person` whatsapp field is not empty, is a valid whatsapp number and the whatsapp app is installed on the user's computer.
+        Expected: The first `Person`'s WhatsApp account is opened in the app with the message `Hello World`.
+Assuming the first `Person` WhatsApp field is not empty, is a valid WhatsApp number and the WhatsApp app is installed on the user's computer.
-    3. **Note:** Only whatsapp is supported right now due to platform limitations.
+    3. **Note:** Only WhatsApp is supported right now due to platform limitations.

 [↑ Back to top of section](#7-instructions-for-manual-testing)